S0ftwareUpd8/discord-src/README.md

-# discord-src
+## Discord Source Code

-The source code for the Discord loader.
+This repository holds the source code for the Discord app loader.
+Some files are not included due to Git processing limits.